Clicky the Space-Age Boy and other strange, true tales

-Chris’ early years were unusual and bear recounting.
+Chris’ early years were highly unusual.
 It is a tale of astronauts, pirate radio stations, ghosts, code-breaking, classical composers, quiet rebellion, and a boy attempting to contact the outside world…

 Chris Middleton was born by the sea in Folkestone, Kent, in a large house where the top floor had once been a ballet studio.
 He was the son of an architect father and a civil servant mother.
 His sister, Joanna, is seven years his senior and left home when he was still a boy (they remain close).
 The family moved to Reigate before Chris started school.

 As a little boy, Chris was known as ‘Clicky’ or ‘Clix’ because he tapped out rhythms on a set of plastic keys.
-Clix never knew his grandparents or most of his relatives, and grew up in almost Edwardian seclusion in quiet towns, and houses that stood behind walls and beautiful gardens.
-Mary and Roy were a generation older than his friends’ parents, but sadly had become estranged from each other.
+Clix never knew his grandparents or most of his relatives, and grew up in Edwardian seclusion in quiet towns and houses that stood behind walls and beautiful gardens.
+Mary and Roy were a generation older than Chris’ friends’ parents, but had become estranged from each other.

 Captain Buzz, forever!